-Central

-ed to

-lelines for

-benefits

-e of the

-System Improvements Categories:

-- Capacity Improvements

-- Existing Interchanges

-- Operational Improvements

-- Electronic Toll Collection

-- Renewal & Replacement

-ELECTRONIC TOLL COLLECTION Produce a positive net revenue. ty We are committed to continually refining our toll collection vements methods.
-The anticipated advantages for our customers thereby are reduced congestion, faster travel times, and lowered nost vehicle operational expenses.
-Below are two new guidelines we're pursing in the 2045 Master Plan.
-Transition to AET: We're focused on integrating allcrossing electronic toll (AET) collection, making it standard for all imes, known new projects and transitioning the existing system to AET Toll Rate Policies: We're revisiting our policies to ensure or use of fair pricing across the system and to address facility constraints. hange their RENEWAL & REPLACEMENT Adhere to a Maintenance Rating Program (MRP) rating of torists can 90 or above, as mandated by the Florida Transportation Commission. nting me traffic The Renewal & Replacement (R&R) program plays a critical role in preserving and advancing the quality of lanes for CFX's infrastructure.
-Core Activities of the R&R Program: Milling and resurfacing roads.
-Replacing outdated or worn signage and pavement markings.
-Renewing various facility components. ved rashes.
-To ensure the program's effectiveness, CFX conducts annual assessments, identifying current and near- /idenings or term defects and evaluating the condition of its assets. sroads.
-CFX Assets that have deteriorated because of aging and are der roads beyond routine maintenance are considered for potential Inclusion in the Five-Year Work Plan.
+ELECTRONIC TOLL COLLECTION

+Produce a positive net revenue.

+We are committed to continually refining our toll collection methods.
+The anticipated advantages for our customers are reduced congestion, faster travel times, and lowered vehicle operational expenses.
+Below are two new quidelines we're pursing in the 2045 Master Plan.

+Transition to AET: We're focused on integrating allelectronic toll (AET) collection, making it standard for all new projects and transitioning the existing system to AET.

+Toll Rate Policies: We're revisiting our policies to ensure fair pricing across the system and to address facility constraints.

+RENEWAL & REPLACEMENT

+Adhere to a Maintenance Rating Program (MRP) rating of 90 or above, as mandated by the Florida Transportation Commission.

+The Renewal & Replacement (R&R) program plays a critical role in preserving and advancing the quality of CFX's infrastructure.
+Core Activities of the R&R Program:

+- Milling and resurfacing roads.

+- Replacing outdated or worn signage and pavement markings.

+- Renewing various facility components.

+To ensure the program's effectiveness, CFX conducts annual assessments, identifying current and nearterm defects and evaluating the condition of its assets.
+Assets that have deteriorated because of aging and are beyond routine maintenance are considered for potential inclusion in the Five-Year Work Plan.

+Our Transportation Vision | Section 7